StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 </p>

-An SG90 server  is controled by a pulse being sent to it over a 20 millisecond time span, different lengths of pulse deteremine how the motor will turn.
-But before we get into how to control the motor, lets first look at how to connect the Sg90 to the rasberry pi.
+SG90 servos are controled by a pulse sent to them over a 20 millisecond time span, different lengths of pulse deteremine how the motor will turn.
+But before we get into how to control the motor, lets first look at how to connect the SG90 to the Rasberry Pi.

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/ServoDiagramImage.PNG "")

 From the diagram; we can see that the brown wire goes to ground, the red is the positive current and the orange is the pulse.

-A pulse is where a pulse of high polarity is sent from a GPIO pin for a certain amount of time, which will make the motor turn one way or  the other.
+A pulse is where a signal of high polarity is sent from a GPIO pin for a certain amount of time, which will make the motor turn in one direction or the other.
 <br><br>

 ###Pulse Control Diagram:
-The amount of time the pulse is sent, determines where the servo will move.
+The amount of time the pulse is sent, determines how the servo will move.

 ![Alt text](https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/PulseControl.jpg "")